jasnell/sockets-api/README.md

 // Minimal TCP client
 const socket = new Socket({
   remote: { address: '123.123.123.123', port: 123 },
+  // Body can be string, ArrayBuffer, ArrayBufferView, Blob, ReadableStream, a Promise
+  // that resolves any of these, or a sync or async Function that returns any of these.
   body: 'hello world'
 });